Exotic 4-manifolds with signature zero: Preliminary results

 This time we take the curves $a$ and $b$ in the isotopy classes of $a_1$ and $a_2$ on $\Sigma$, respectively.\end{proof}

-\begin{remark} Following \cite{BaldridgeKirk, FPS}, we could spell out the exact commutator expressions for the meridians in the above proof, but it should be evident at this point that for our calculations there is no need for this.
-The surgeries in parts (a) and (b) of the proposition are generalizations of the surgeries employed in the proofs of \cite[Theorem~3]{BaykurKorkmaz} and ~\cite[Theorem~D]{BaykurHamada}, respectively; it may be helpful to pin-point to the interested reader how Luttinger surgeries in product surfaces boil down the business of killing the fundamental group via torus surgeries to killing two generators.
+\begin{remark} Following \cite{BaldridgeKirk, FPS}, we could spell out the exact commutator expressions for the meridians in the above proof, but it should be evident at this point that for our calculations, there is no need for this.
+The surgeries in the proofs of Proposition~\ref{prop:Luttinger}(a) and (b) are generalizations of the surgeries employed in the proofs of \cite[Theorem~3]{BaykurKorkmaz} and ~\cite[Theorem~D]{BaykurHamada}, respectively; it may be helpful to pin-point to the interested reader how Luttinger surgeries in product surfaces boil down the business of killing the fundamental group via torus surgeries to killing just two generators.

-Perhaps, a more subtle point here is that, for instance by examining the handle diagrams for $(X_0, \mathcal{L}_i)$, one can see that the relators we listed in fact generate all the relators among the given generators $\{ a_1, b_1, \ldots, a_g, b_g, x, y\}$ in $\pi_1(X_i)$.
+Perhaps a more subtle point here is that one can see, for instance, by examining the handle diagrams for $(X_0, \mathcal{L}_i)$, once the relators we listed suffice to show that we get an abelian group, then they generate all the remaining relators among the given generators $\{ a_1, b_1, \ldots, a_g, b_g, x, y\}$ in $\pi_1(X_i)$.
 This observation shows that $\pi_1(X_i)/ N(b)$ is infinite cyclic, which one can utilize effectively in constructions of new exotic $4$--manifolds with cyclic fundamental groups. \end{remark}